-Alan Bigelow, Ph.D. joined Solar Cookers International (SCI) in 2016 as Science Director and Main Representative of SCI to the United Nations.
+Alan Bigelow, Ph.D. joined Solar Cookers International (SCI) in 2016.
+He is SCI's Program and Science Director.
 He leads testing and performance evaluation programs at SCI and advocates for solar-thermal cooking at the United Nations.

 Alan is a physicist and a solar cook.
 He has led solar cooking workshops locally in New York and internationally in India, Nepal, Haiti and Kenya.
 He participated in a solar expedition in Nepal where during nine days at high altitude all meals were prepared using portable solar cookers.
 He designed solar-energy workshops as a Scientist-in-Residence at the Hudson River Museum and he included solar cooking in a course on sustainable engineering he designed and taught at Columbia University’s Science Honors Program.